-Communication with a computer or network from a remote location through a link such as the internet or mobile phone.
+Access to a computer or network from a remote location as opposed to by physical proximity.

 Malware that causes frightening messages to appear (for example, that your computer is infected with malware or that you are guilty of a crime), and attempts to extort money from you to resolve the alleged issue.
 Similar to ransomware.

 The most widely used security protocol on the internet, used for online banking and shopping sites.
 The presence of 'https' in the browser address bar demonstrates that the connection between your computer and the website is encrypted.

 The Service Set Identifier (SSID) is the name given to identify a particular wi-fi network.
 The SSID is broadcast by the wireless access point (wireless router) and can be detected by other wireless-enabled devices in range of the wireless access point.
 In some cases SSIDs are hidden, making them invisible to wi-fi clients.

 The act of manipulating victims into performing an action of the attacker’s choice.
 Actions might include running a malicious program or revealing sensitive information, such as login details.

 Unsolicited email.
 Most spam is commercial advertising, often for dubious products, get-rich-quick schemes, or illegal services.
 Users are advised that if an offer in an email appears too good to be true then it probably is and should not be actioned in any way.